Custom-Roles-for-TTT/TTT-Custom-Roles/API.md

 - *victim* - The victim of the event that is rewarding the player with karma.
 If this is not a player, karma is being rewarded as part of the end of the round

 *Return:* Whether or not the given player should be prevented from being rewarded with karma (Defaults to `false`).

+**TTTKarmaShouldGivePenalty(attacker, victim)** - Called before a player's karma effect is decided.
+Used to determine if a player should be penalized or rewarded.\
+*Realm:* Server\
+*Added in:* 1.2.7\
+*Parameters:*
+- *attacker* - The player who hurt or killed the victim
+- *victim* - The player who was hurt or killed

+*Return:* `true` if the attacker should be penalized or `false` if they should not.
+If you have no opinion (e.g. let other logic determine this) then don't return anything at all.

 **TTTPlayerRoleChanged(ply, oldRole, newRole)** - Called after a player's role has changed.\
 *Realm:* Client and Server\